styladev/widget/README.md

     iframe      // (default: false) open links on parent frame (top) ignore      // (default: false) story id to ignore when rendering (generally
-                //      this represents the story that you're on) limit       // (default: 5) Amount of entries to retrieve.
+                //      this represents the story that you're on) imageSize   // (default: 400) requested size (in pixels) of
+                //      the image
+    limit       // (default: 5) Amount of entries to retrieve.
 Please note that
                 //      the widget will only display the amount of stories that
                 //      actually fits within the space its given.